Vale Park: History

 The Valiant 2001 Charter stated that Bratt's management team would invest £400,000 to install under-soil heating in mid-2002, and to also quickly complete the Lorne Street stand.
-However it took until 2020 for the seats to be installed.
+However, it took until 2020 for the seats to be installed.
 Chairman Norman Smurthwaite separated Vale Park from Port Vale after taking the club out of administration in 2012.
 New high-tech floodlights were fitted in March 2019, paid for by the club's shirt sponsor.
 The stadium's ownership was returned to the club after Smurthwaite sold the club to Carol and Kevin Shanahan in May 2019.
 Five months later it was declared an "asset of community value status" by Stoke-on-Trent city council.
 The Shanahans spent £500,000 on ground improvement by summer 2021.
 Another £1.2 million was spent the following summer in order to make Vale Park a Championship standard ground.

 Structure and facilities

 The current stadium holds 15,036 supporters and has four stands: Lorne Street opposite to the Railway Paddock, and the Bycars End facing the Hamil Road End.
-The Lorne Street Stand is relatively new, seating 5,000 when complete (2,500 before completion), with 48 executive boxes.
-It was not completed when it opened, however 1,500 seats were installed in the Lorne Street stand in April 2020.
-At the time of the stadium's construction it was intended to be the grandstand.
+The Lorne Street Stand is relatively new, seating 2,045, with 48 executive boxes that host 711 people.
+It was not completed when it opened, However, 1,500 seats were installed in the Lorne Street stand in April 2020.
+At the time of the stadium's construction, it was intended to be the grandstand.
 It contains the stadium's main entrance, dressing rooms, club offices and enterprise centre.
-The away stand has a capacity of 4,500.
-It holds the electronic scoreboard.
+The Hamil End has 4,514 seats and the Railway Stand has a capacity of 2,094.
+The Accessibility Stand has room for 106 spectators.
+The Bycars End, capacity 3,363, has housed away supporters since 2023.
+The Railway Paddock has a maximum capacity of 2,862.